polijan/tty_pona/README.md

 # width -c to see the width the C library would give to programs:
 $ bin/width -c "$TOKI"
 6

+# if the above went well, let's try:
+$ cat etc/UCSUR.txt
 ```

 Hopefully, everything goes successfully!
 If so, **congratulations**, sitelen pona should work in the terminal.

 A few notes:
-* In the repo, the `ijo/` folder contains stuff with sitelen pona.
+* In the repo, the `etc/` folder contains stuff with sitelen pona.
 You can play with it!
 * You can play with using different fonts, trying out various terminals (and `xterm` itself really is good one once properly [configured](https://wiki.archlinux.org/title/Xterm)).
 * If you want to install the `lib/` and `bin/` folder globally on your system, you can do: `sudo INSTALL_DIR=/usr/local make install`